AgustinPMM/FolderStructure/README.md

+I made this project with AI to help me learn how to program better in Python.

 # FolderStructure
 A simple Python program that creates a folder structure from a text file.
 The program reads a file with folder paths and, based on the specified separators (slashes `/` and hyphens `-`), creates the corresponding directories.